waynerobinson/xeroizer/README.md

 Partner applications use a combination of 3-legged authorisation and private key message signing.

-You will need to contact Xero (network@xero.com) to get permission to create a partner application.
+Visit the [https://developer.xero.com/partner/app-partner](Becoming an app partner) page to get permission to create a partner application.

 After you have followed the instructions provided by Xero for partner applications and uploaded your certificate you can access the partner application in a similar way to public applications.